Tap…tap…tap

 His wrists rolled the metal with talented ease, his shoulders moving in a relaxed rhythm for a short while.

-—then he popped the lid off and strained the drink into the waiting glass before pushing it her way with a professional smile.
+Then he popped the lid off, strained the drink into the waiting glass and slid it her way with a professional smile.

 "There.
 This should help."

-Sierra wrapped her hand around the glass and took a quick peek at the drink, pulling it close enough to give it a brief sniff.
+Sienna wrapped her hand around the glass and took a quick look at the drink, pulling it close enough to give it a brief sniff.

 "Here."

-She gazed back up at the bar and pointed at him while snapping her fingers, willing the payment forward.
+She looked back up at the bar, pointed at him, and snapped her fingers, sending the payment forward with a thought.

-The bracelet on his right wrist flickered a few times, and at the same time, a hundred dollars vanished from her account in an instant.
+The bracelet on his right wrist flickered a few times, at the same moment, a few dollars disappeared from her account.

-But his expression didn't change much, the bartender reached deeper into the prep counter—somewhere she couldn't see, then slid a simple card across the counter.
-Sierra dragged it toward herself while he took her empty cup away to wash.
+But his expression barely changed.
+The bartender reached deeper into the prep counter, then slid a simple card across to her.
+Sienna dragged it toward herself while he took her empty cup away to wash.

-She flipped the card over, reading the thin strips of information pasted across it.
+She flipped the card over, reading the thin strips of information printed across it.
 The instructions were straightforward enough.

-She stood and glanced around before spotting a passage on the opposite side of where the little band played.
-A sign hung that above the entrance glowed bright green, flickering every few seconds.
+She stood and glanced around before spotting a passage on the opposite side of where the little band was playing.
+A sign hung above the entrance, glowing bright green and flickering every few seconds.

-Sierra pushed her stool back in and headed toward the passage.
+Sienna pushed her stool back into place and headed toward the passage.

 I just need to make a left at the end, tap this card, and knock.
 Right?

-Her footsteps was barely any louder than the background noise.
-A few too many steps later and passed a restroom, another door waited ahead—standing between her and whatever lay beyond.
+A few too many steps later, and past a restroom, another door waited ahead—standing between her and whatever lay beyond.

 Her eyes wandered for a moment before landing on the card reader.
-She tapped the card against it after and the indicator blinked green, the lock clicking open at the same time.
+She tapped the card against it, and the indicator blinked green, the lock clicking open at the same time.

-Sierra hesitated briefly, then pushed the door wide enough to slip through.
+Sienna hesitated briefly, then pushed the door open just wide enough to slip through.
 She stepped inside and shut it behind her in one motion.

 The first thing that hit her was the faint stale air, followed by the low hum of something deeper than murmurs passing through the space, and—